aiidaplugins/aiida-lammps/README.md

 ## Built-in Potential Support

-The `lammps.base` calculation and associated workflows make use of the ``LammpsPotentialData`` data structure which is created by passing apotential file, plus some labelling parameters to it.
+The `lammps.base` calculation and associated workflows make use of the ``LammpsPotentialData`` data structure which is created by passing a potential file, plus some labelling parameters to it.

-This data strcuture can be used to handle the following potential types:
+This data structure can be used to handle the following potential types:

 - Single file potentials: Any potential that can be stored in a single file, e.g. [EAM](https://docs.lammps.org/pair_eam.html), [MEAM](https://docs.lammps.org/pair_meam.html), [Tersoff](https://docs.lammps.org/pair_tersoff.html) and [ReaxFF](https://docs.lammps.org/pair_reaxff.html).
 - Directly parametrized potentials: Potentials whose parameters are directly given via ``pair_coeff`` in the input file, e.g [Born](https://docs.lammps.org/pair_born_gauss.html), [Lennard-Jones](https://docs.lammps.org/pair_line_lj.html) and [Yukawa](https://docs.lammps.org/pair_yukawa.html).
 These parameters should be written into a file that is then stored into a ``LammpsPotentialData`` node.